 ‘EASC Director’ the Officer Member of the Joint Committee as defined in Regulation 3(2) of the EASC Regulations.

+EASCT’ the Emergency Ambulance Services Committee Team consisting of staff employed by the Host Board including the Chief Ambulance Commissioner, to provide the Relevant Services.

-‘Host LHB’ Cwm Taf University Local Health Board
+‘Host LHB’ Cwm Taf Morgannwg CTMUHB Local Health Board

 ‘LHB’ Local Health Board established in accordance with s 11(2) of the Act